 Welcome to my homepage.
 I'm an Associate Professor in the mathematics department at the London School of Economics.
 My research interests concern algorithmic processes in their various forms.
-More specifically I work in computability, randomness, networks, complexity science, algorithmic game theory and am presently developing interests in machine learning.
+More specifically I work in computability, randomness, networks, complexity science and am presently developing interests in machine learning.

 In the links to the left you'll find pdfs of papers (earlier papers being published under my previous name Andrew Lewis).
 Some recent projects are detailed below.